Note on searching for critical lattice models as entropy critical points from strange correlator: Conclusion

 \section{Conclusion}

 In the above, we have combined the ideas in Ref.~\cite{Lin2023CFT} and the strange correlator construction of lattice models \cite{Aasen2020topological, Vanhove2018mapping, Hung20252dcft}.
 That is, we make use of the entropy function proposed in Ref.~\cite{Lin2023CFT} as a testing stone for the criticality of lattice models.
+The extremal condition proposed there supposedly work in intermediate size subsystem larger than the correlation lengths of the gapless system, and it is a profound statement of the connection between RG fixed point and a kind of quantum Markov property.
+It is shocking that it should work so well even in a small system \cite{Li2025systematic}, which inspired the current work.
 We showed that indeed it is a very powerful test of criticality.
 Moreoever, with such a small system it manages to produce accurate results for the central charge.
 The computation of entanglement entropy has always been a reliable and efficient method to extract the central charge.
 Compared to extracting the central charge through the log-dependence of region size in the entanglement entropy, the methodology proposed in Ref.~\cite{Lin2023CFT} applied on a 4-site system is thus a major improvement in efficiency.
 Our tests on a wide class of strange-correlator models suggest that the entropy function is indeed a powerful scan for criticality, which is rendered particularly useful when there is a systematic way to generate models.
-It has to be acknowledged that the accuracy of the critical couplings and the central charge obtained using the entropy function is limited.
-To improve it further we believe it is necessary to employ more elaborate methodologies, such as tensor network renormalisation, to deal with larger system sizes.
-Nonetheless, our results suggest that the entropy function is a powerful and cost effective first scan in discovering novel CFTs.
+It has to be acknowledged that the accuracy of the critical couplings and the central charge obtained using the entropy function with such a small system remains limited.
+We believe it is necessary to combine this insight - which is a fundamental property of gapless quantum state, with other methods such as tensor network renormalization, to deal with larger system sizes or more complicated models.

 The authors of Ref.~\cite{Lin2023CFT} also exploited their proposal to search for CFT in Ref.~\cite{Li2025systematic}.
 They search for CFTs directly on four-qubit/qutrit Hilbert spaces and manage to produce potential unitary CFTs with central charge $c > 1$.
 We thank them for coordinating the submission of our papers.